Avian Influenza (Flu) and People

 On this page:

-Avian influenza, or bird flu, refers to a respiratory disease caused by infection with a type of influenza (flu) virus.
-Avian flu viruses normally spread among wild water birds, like ducks and geese, around the world.
-These viruses can spread to domestic poultry, like chickens, ducks, geese, and guinea hens.
-They can also spread to some other animals, like cattle and some wild animals.
+Avian influenza, or bird flu, refers to a respiratory disease caused by infection with a type of influenza (flu) viruses that are typically found in birds.
+Avian flu viruses normally live in wild water birds, like ducks and geese, around the world.
+These viruses can spread to domestic birds, like chickens, ducks, geese, guinea hens, and turkey.
+They can also spread to some other wild and domestic animals, like seals, foxes, cats, and cattle.

 Avian flu viruses do not normally make humans sick but human infections with avian flu viruses have occurred.
-People who have regular contact with poultry or wild birds are most at risk.
+People who have regular contact with poultry, cattle, or wild birds are most at risk.

 The spread of avian flu virus from one infected person to another is very rare.
 When it happens, it usually only spreads to a few people.
 However, since avian flu can cause severe symptoms in some people, monitoring for human infection and preventing the spread of avian flu is very important.